 Camping with Kids

 Back when we only had one child, we camped as a family a lot.
 And while it wasn’t always super restful, it was SO fun.
-I learned a lot of tips from our various trips and wanted to share them today to help you get more fun out of your outdoors time with your kids.
+We do it a little less often now that we’re a bigger family, but I’ve learned a lot of tips from our various trips and wanted to share them today to help you get more fun out of your outdoors time with your kids.

 Best Tips for Family Camping